msashoyeb/Hand-Cricket-Game/README.md

 # Hand Cricket Game (C++)
 This is a simple hand cricket game.
-Here I use some c++ STL
+Here I use some C++ STL